 SEBTS and SBTS both offer a distinct Baptist flavor to their education.
 Both have extension and hybrid classes as well as distance learning options which, together with Baptist networking, make these schools cost-effective and highly accessible especially for Southern Baptist Students.

 Cost for either is a steal, again for members of the SBC.
 For non-SBC students, the cost is average, considering the denominational weight and status of the education they offer.
 SEBTS is $190–$257 per credit hour, depending on full- or part-time status ($514, if non-SBC).
 SBTS is a similar bargain at $219 per credit hour ($438, if non-SBC).

 Veritas Evangelical Seminary in Murrieta, California, is another project of Norman Geisler, who currently teaches there along with several published apologists, including Ron Rhodes, Joseph Holden, and William Nix.

 This young school shows many of the distinctives of its east-coast elder, Southern Evangelical Seminary.
 Several faculty hale from SES.
 The layout of the curriculum and degree programs are similar to SES.
 Veritas looks much like SES did in its first few years.

-It does offer MA and MDiv degrees and a certificate, all in apologetics.
-Standard classes are available, as well as streaming and correspondence courses.
+Veritas offers MA and MDiv degrees, as well as a certificate, all in apologetics.
+Standard classes are available, in addition to streaming and correspondence courses.